 1994 - Bridgeview moved: With help from Anoka County and the "Anoka County Community Action Program," Bridgeview moved to a house on 81st Avenue in Spring Lake Park.

-2010-2011 - New initiatives and recognition: Agency launched a "Restorative Parenting Program" within our Domestic Abuse Program, designed to help male batterers, women survivors and their children heal wounds and improve family dynamics.
-The agency becomes a licensed Rule 29 Mental Health Outpatient Provider.
-The first installment of our cable tv show, "Putting a Face on Mental Health" aired on North Metro Channel 15.
-The agency, along with collaborative partner North Metro TV, was nominated for a local "Emmy" for a segment on Children’s Mental Health.
+2010-2011 - New initiatives and recognition: Lee Carlson Center launched a Restorative Parenting Program within our Domestic Abuse Program, designed to help families heal wounds and improve the dynamics for men, women and children.
+The agency also became a licensed Rule 29 Mental Health Outpatient Provider this year.
+The first installment of Lee Carlson Center's cable tv show, "Putting a Face on Mental Health," aired on North Metro Channel 15.
+The agency — along with collaborative partner North Metro TV — was nominated for a local "Emmy" for a segment on Children’s Mental Health.

 2012-2014 - Alliances: Allina Health provided grants to educate and inspire Bridgeview members to adapt healthier lifestyles.
-We formed a new partnership with Headstart of Anoka and Washington County and their “Fathers Reading Every Day” initiative.
+We formed a new partnership with Head Start of Anoka and Washington County and their Fathers Reading Every Day initiative.
 Zion Lutheran Church in Anoka became a counseling site for Lee Carlson Center clients.
-Lee Carlson Center becomes an Essential Community Provider (ECP) under the MN Department of Health.
+Lee Carlson Center became an Essential Community Provider (ECP) under the MN Department of Health.